Unions plan mass strikes over pension reform

 "I would urge the trade union bosses: don't take this deeply irresponsible action at a time when Britain and the world face real economic problems.
 Don't take deeply irresponsible action that is going to damage jobs, damage prosperity," Chancellor George Osborne told reporters.

-Unions say the rises amount to an unfair tax on workers at a time of pay freezes and job losses across the public sector as the coalition intensifies its programme of cuts.
+Unions say the rises amount to an unfair tax on workers at a time of pay freezes and job losses across the public sector as the coalition intensifies its programme of cuts to try to reduce a record budget deficit, running at 10 percent of GDP.

 Talks have been going on for several months but some unions accuse the government of presenting them with a done deal and refusing to budge.
 Some 300,000 civil servants and teachers staged a one-day strike in June over the issue.